We use cookies on this website. By using this site, you agree that we may store and access cookies on your device Read More Got it!

 What is the Need for Media Sanitization?

 As per NIST 800-88 guidelines, media sanitization is a critical element to maintain data confidentiality.
 Organizations need to exercise proper control on 'confidential information' to avoid data leakage due to improper disposal of storage media or improperly wiped refurbished media.
 This practice is essential to protect data leakage of Personally Identifiable Information (PII) basis reference 2.3 of the NIST guidelines.
 Organizations are required to follow data protection laws, regulations, and mandates governing the management of PII.
 They may also have obligations to protect PII as per their policies, standards, or management directives.
-Violation of data protection laws can result in penalties or civil/criminal proceedings for the organizations.
+Violation of data protection laws can result in penalties or civil/criminal proceedings for organizations.

 What is the Scope of Media Sanitization?